Natasha423-lab/Akan-website/README.md

 This web appliation is used to input a person's birthday and calculate the day of the week they were born and depending on their gender, outputs their Akan name.
 #Author information
 Natasha Ongera
+#Set-up Instructions
+1.Clone this repository
+2.Open index.html in your web browser
+3.Enter your birth date and select your gender
+.4Click submit to see your Akan name
 #Behaviour-Driven Developments
 This is an Agile software development methodology in which this website is documented and designed around the behavior a user expects to experience when interacting with it.
 The following are some of the scenarios that one may expect to encounter when using the website depending on the input:
 ##Scenario 1: Successful Login